m417z/ntdoc/descriptions/process_extended_basic_information.md

 The basic information.
 See `PROCESS_BASIC_INFORMATION` for more details.

 ## Flags
-A bit mask of various flags about the process
+A bit mask of various flags about the process.

 ### IsProtectedProcess
 The process is full- or light-protected.